 TAR by New York Streets retails for $16 and is available via the website at newyork-streets.com.
 Tell them about your life and what you had for lunch via social media on Facebook, Twitter and Pinterest.

-Tags: Cafe Terrace at Night, men's hair care, Men's Hair Products, Men's Styling Products, Misfits Static Age, Missy Elliot, Missy Elliot Work It, New York Streets, New York Streets TAR, New York Streets Xtreme Gel, Self-Portrait with Straw Hat, The Starry Night, Vincent Van Gogh
+Tags: Cafe Terrace at Night, hair, men's hair care, Men's Hair Products, Men's Styling Products, Misfits Static Age, Missy Elliot, Missy Elliot Work It, New York Streets, New York Streets TAR, New York Streets Xtreme Gel, Self-Portrait with Straw Hat, The Starry Night, Vincent Van Gogh